Triads-Developer/labelR/README.md

 access the files directly from the object to which formatTest’s output is assigned.

-With a properly formatted qualificaiton test test and answer key, you are ready to create a qualification with the desired properties.
+With a properly formatted qualification test and answer key, you are ready to create a qualification with the desired properties.
 The below code accomplishes this using pyMTurkR::CreateQualificationType.
-It take the following arguments: name, a string which provides a title for the qualification that is visible to both you and to workers;
-description, a string explaining the purpose of the qualification;
-status, a string indicating whether the qualification should be active (use this) or inactive; test and answer key, which take the XML-formatted strings created from formatTest; test.duration, a numeric integer that governs the time (in seconds) in which workers are allowed to complete the test; and retry.delay, a numeric integer determining how long workers have to wait to retake the test (when NULL, workers may not ever retake the test).
+It takes the following arguments: name, a string which provides a title for the qualification that is visible to both you and to workers; description, a string explaining the purpose of the qualification; status, a string indicating whether the qualification should be active (I recommend using this) or inactive; test and answer key, which take the XML-formatted strings created from formatTest; test.duration, a numeric integer that governs the time (in seconds) in which workers are allowed to complete the test; and retry.delay, a numeric integer determining how long workers have to wait to retake the test (when NULL, workers may not ever retake the test).

 ``` r